 Fixing issues related to mixed content

-Let’s take a look at some of the most prevalent problems associated with mixed content, discuss what causes the issue, and then discuss how you can fix them.
+Let’s take a look at HTTP vs HTTPs and some of the most prevalent problems associated with mixed content.
+Then we’ll discuss what causes the issue, and more importantly, how to fix mixed content warnings.

-A mixed content warning is displayed when both HTTP and HTTPS connections are used to load the same page.
+When this happens, booth HTTP and HTTTPS connections aree used to load the same page, which then causes a mixed content warning.
 What’s happening behind the scenes is the HTML is loading for the page through HTTPS, but then the individual content resources load over HTTP.

-A browser will warn the user and perhaps restrict mixed material if it is detected.
+A browser will notify the user and perhaps restrict mixed material if it is detected.
+You’ve probably seen this yourself: when you click on a link only to see a warning that your connection is not private.
+That’s the browser’s way of letting you know that these are insecure sites.
 The following is a possible example of such a scenario:

-Websites that have a lot of site components, particularly external ones like photos, media files, JavaScript, and CSS, are more likely to display mixed content warnings.
+As was mentioned above, webmasters will receive a mixed content error whenever a page includes both HTTPS and HTTP content.
+This is most common on websites that have a lot of site components, particularly external ones like photos, media files, JavaScript files and CSS files, are more likely to display mixed content warnings.

 Why?
 There are two primary causes for this: